tier4/AutowareArchitectureProposal.iv/src/control/trajectory_follower_nodes/design/trajectory_follower-design.md

 # Design

 This functionality is decomposed into three nodes.
-- `LateralController`: generates lateral control messages.
+- @subpage lateral-controller-design : generates lateral control messages.
 - `LongitudinalController`: generates longitudinal control messages.
 - @subpage latlon-muxer-design : combines the lateral and longitudinal control commands into a single control command.